 - Gardiner Tax Map 32 (included with previous application and has not changed) - Existing Site Plan dated 7-1-20 showing property boundaries, existing structures and existing improvements.
-Zoning currently is HDR. (was included with previous application and has not changed) - Proposed Site Plan dated 6-24-21 from Sustainable Communities . - Subdivision Survey updated 6-24-21 from Planit Mapping - Site Schematic Survey updated 6-24-21 from Planit Mapping - Existing Conditions Survey with topography from Planit Mapping (was included with previous application and has not changed) Please advise if you need it again. - Wetlands Map from Planit Mapping Updated 4-2-21 (was included with previous application and has not changed) Please advise if you need it again. - Landscape Buffering Plan by Coffin (was included with previous application and has not changed) - Stormwater Control Plan by Coffin dated 1-25-21 (was included with previous application and has not changed) Please advise if you need it again. - a.)
-The existing conditions on the property including: - 1.
-The property boundaries; - 2.
-The zoning district and zoning district boundaries if the property is located in more than one zone; - 3.
-The location of required setbacks, buffers and other restrictions: - 4.
-The location of any easements or rights-of-way;
+Zoning currently is HDR. (was included with previous application and has not changed) - Proposed Site Plan including buffering after Phase 1 C-1.1 dated 9-22-21 from Coffin Engineering. - Proposed Site Plan including buffering after Phase 2 C-1.2 dated 9-22-21 from Coffin Engineering. - Proposed Site Plan including buffering after Phase 3 C-1.3 dated 9-22-21 from Coffin Engineering. - Proposed Site Plan including buffering Overall C-1.0 dated 9-22-21 from Coffin Engineering. - Existing Conditions Survey with topography from Planit Mapping (was included with previous application and has not changed) Please advise if you need it again. - Wetlands Map from Planit Mapping Updated 4-2-21 (was included with previous application and has not changed) Please advise if you need it again.

+a.)
+The existing conditions on the property including:

+- 1. The property boundaries; - 2.
+The zoning district and zoning district boundaries if the property is located in more than one zone;

-- 5. The locations of existing structures and other existing improvements on the property including a description of the current use of the property; - 6.
+- 3. The location of required setbacks, buffers and other restrictions: - 4.
+The location of any easements or rights-of-way; - 5.
+The locations of existing structures and other existing improvements on the property including a description of the current use of the property; - 6.
 The locations of existing utilities on and adjacent to the property including sewers, water mains, stormwater facilities, gas mains, and electric and other telecommunication facilities; - 7.
 The location of the nearest source of a fire protection water supply (hydrant, fire pond, etc.) - 8.
 The general topography of the property indicating the general slope of the land and drainage patterns.
 The CEO and/or Planning Board may require a topographic survey of all or a portion of the property for projects involving the construction of new or expanded structures or site modifications. - 9.
 The location, type and extent of any natural resources on the property including wetlands, vernal pools, floodplains, waterbodies, significant wildlife habitats, rare or endangered plants or animals, or similar resources; and - 10.
-The location and type of any identified historic or archeological resource on the property. - b.)
-The proposed development activity for which approval is requested including: - 1.
-The estimated demand for water supply and sewage disposal together with the proposed location and provisions for water supply and wastewater disposal including evidence of soil suitability if on-site sewage disposal is proposed; - 2.
+The location and type of any identified historic or archeological resource on the property.

+b.)
+The proposed development activity for which approval is requested including:

+- 1. The estimated demand for water supply and sewage disposal together with the proposed location and provisions for water supply and wastewater disposal including evidence of soil suitability if on-site sewage disposal is proposed; - 2.
 The direction of proposed surface water drainage across the site and from the site together with the proposed location of all stormwater facilities and evidence of their adequacy; - 3.
 The location, dimensions, and ground floor elevations of all proposed buildings and structures including expansions or modifications to existing buildings that change the footprint of the building; - 4.
 The location, dimensions and materials to be used in the construction of drives, parking areas, sidewalks and similar facilities; - 5.
 The proposed flow of vehicular and pedestrian traffic into and through the property; - 6.
 The location and details for any signs proposed to be install or altered; - 7.
 The location and details for any exterior lighting proposed to be installed or altered; - 8.
 Provisions for landscaping and buffering; and - 9.
 Any other information necessary to demonstrate compliance with the review criteria or other standards of the Land Use Ordinance. - c.)
 Evidence that the applicant has or can obtain all required permits necessary for the proposal.